codewith-ram/Ai_3d_pygame/README.md

 ## Contact

 Built with ❤️ by **codewith-ram**.
 Got feedback or questions?
 Open an issue or get in touch through GitHub.

----

-Let me know if you’d like tweaks—maybe adjust the filename (e.g. if it’s named differently than `ai_3dpygame_r1.py`), or specify more advanced features or future directions such as multi-object scripting, physics integrations, or saving visual outputs!

-Ready for the next step?

-[1]: https://github.com/codewith-ram/Ai_3d_pygame "GitHub - codewith-ram/Ai_3d_pygame"